ELECTRICAL SCIENCE I - 2023/4

 For the module, students will receive formative assessment/feedback in the following ways.

-- introduce the fundamentals of electric and magnetic fields, materials and their electronic properties.
+- Introduce the fundamentals of electric and magnetic fields, conductors, dielectrics and semiconducting materials and their electronic properties.

-- Show how the above can be used to explain the behavior of simple electronic and photonic devices
+- Show how the above can be used to explain the behaviour of electronic and photonic devices

 - Enable students from different educational backgrounds to reach a common level of knowledge and understanding.